BenBowers/MWAtdr/README.md

 This invokes Docker to build the main application image, using a configuration optimised for high performance on Garrawarla, and designed to run with Singularity.
 The name of the image is `mwatdr/main`.
-Note that you MUST perform this step on an x86 machine, to match the CPU architecture of Garrawarla.
+Note that you must perform this step on an x86 machine, to match the CPU architecture of Garrawarla.
 By default, Docker build will use base images which match the current system architecture.
 You can modify the Dockerfile to manually specify the architecture if you wish to build on other types of systems.